-15. Refik AnadolVisit website at: https://refik anadol.com When your art is riveting and immersive, you’ll want a portfolio that lets your work speak, as media artist Refik Anadol’s does.
-Visitors can experience the artist’s site-specific audio/visual performances by clicking any image on his homepage.
+15. Refik AnadolVisit website at: https://refik anadol.com When your art captivates with its immersive quality, you’ll desire a portfolio that allows your work to communicate effectively, just like media artist Refik Anadol’s portfolio does.
+By clicking on any image on his homepage, visitors can engage in the site-specific audio/visual performances crafted by the artist.

 16. David HockneyVisit website at: https://www.hockney.com The straightforward design of David Hockney’s website neatly organizes his complex body of work – paintings, digital movies, graphics, and stage design – so it’s easy for visitors to zero in on what interests them.
 Videos that speak to Hockney’s creative process more clearly than text ever could are one of many ways he connects with collectors.

 17. Merriem BennaniVisit website at: https://merriembennani.com Multimedia artist Merriem Bennani’s portfolio has no text or navigation menu to detract from visitors’ experience of her work.
 Instead, they’re treated to one long scrolling gallery of the artist’s imaginative videos, multimedia installations, public art, and sculptures.

 18. Yayoi KusamaVisit website at: http://yayoi-kusama.jp/e/information/index.html Multi-disciplinary artist Yayoi Kusama’s bold and idiosyncratic website is a tribute to her work.
 Perhaps the most unusual feature of this inspirational portfolio example is how the artist makes her image central to the homepage, creating an immediate bond with her visitors.